LiveGameDesign/LiveGameDesign.github.io/_posts/2019-01-02-Measuring-Quality-of-Grammars.md

 In good company, we see Rafaël Bidarra on the left and Julian Togelius on the right.
 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">.<a href="https://twitter.com/VisKnut?ref_src=twsrc%5Etfw">@VisKnut</a> explaining declarative game level properties for measuring the quality of grammars for procedural level generation <a href="https://twitter.com/PcgWorkshop?ref_src=twsrc%5Etfw">@PcgWorkshop</a> <a href="https://twitter.com/hashtag/FDG18?src=hash&amp;ref_src=twsrc%5Etfw">#FDG18</a> <a href="https://t.co/JVxAVyMSRO">pic.twitter.com/JVxAVyMSRO</a></p>&mdash; Riemer van Rozen (@rvrozen) <a href="https://twitter.com/rvrozen/status/1026770246655504384?ref_src=twsrc%5Etfw">August 7, 2018</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+### Proceedings
+The full proceedings (the collection of papers) of FDG 2018 can be found here at [[dblp]](https://dblp.uni-trier.de/search?q=FDG).
+The papers are available on the ACM digital library.
+In case you don't have access, most authors share a pre-print you might find via Google Scholar.

 ### Great welcome
 The city council of Malmö warmly welcomed the  conference participants to a reception and a dinner at the historical city hall, as recorded by the conference chair Jose Font.